-No one wants their past credit mistakes to hold them back.
+No one wants their past credit mistakes and poor credit to hold them back.
 That’s why we’ve created a series of educational videos to help everyone better understand and improve their finances.
 We’re dedicated to helping you learn the what, why, and how of credit.
 Click the video above to get started.

 What are your credit choices?